 On Monday 12 March, a group of Rainbows, Brownies and Guides from Stockport and Cheshire Border County made the exciting journey down to London to join 700 children and young people from across the UK in celebration of Commonwealth Day at Westminster Abbey.
 The event is the largest annual multi-faith Service in the UK and was attended by Her Majesty The Queen, Head of the Commonwealth, accompanied by The Prince of Wales and The Duchess of Cornwall, The Duke and Duchess of Cambridge, Prince Harry and Ms. Meghan Markle and other senior Members of The Royal Family.

 The guiding units were also involved in a number of extra special initiatives as part of the celebrations.
 Prior to the service, 1st Bramhall Guides attended the ‘Commonwealth Big Lunch’ at 10 Downing Street, meeting young people from different schools and youth groups.
 Whilst 3rd Elworth Guides had the privilege of visiting Buckingham Palace and receiving a private tour of Westminster Palace.
-During the service, 4th Poynton Brownies proudly carried the Commonwealth flag as part of the procession and 3rd Cheadle Heath Rainbows had the honour of presenting Prince Harry and Ms. Meghan Markle with a bouquet of flowers.
+During the service, 4th Poynton Brownies proudly escorted the Commonwealth flag as part of the procession and 3rd Cheadle Heath Rainbows had the honour of presenting Prince Harry and Ms. Meghan Markle with a bouquet of flowers.

 The Commonwealth Service celebrated the 2018 Commonwealth theme of ‘Towards a Common Future,’ looking forward to The Commonwealth Heads of Government Meeting in London this Spring.
 The aim of the Service was to celebrate the unity, diversity and linkages of the modern Commonwealth and foster greater understanding of the Commonwealth’s achievements and role.